 Once we get those metrics we export them, but we have a small daemon on each load balancer that is actually collecting metrics with a DFO strategy.
 DFO is Disk Failover.
 We flush the metrics on disk because if we lose the network or the service and we cannot push metrics, we will have them stored and when the network comes back we will flush them back.
 When we flush it…This component is open source.
 It’s named Beamium on the GitHub of OVH.

 At the first stage, we use a really short retention strategy, but mostly for monitoring purposes.
 We first try to aggregate per frontend, backend, etc. on a customer scope.
-Then, we will push these aggregated metrics on the second stage, which provide global insights of the platform.
-But still at this stage we don’t have a long retention.
+Then, we will push these aggregated metrics in the second stage, which will provide global insights into the platform.
+But still, at this stage, we don’t have a long retention.
 We have a day’s retention because it’s still in memory.
 But we are global, so we have the total view for customers about how the global load balancing experience is behaving.

 Then, we aggregate per customer with different metrics and we push them on the cloud infrastructure where we can have years of retention if we want.